Carpet Stain Removal Auckland Service

 Indeed, I mixed it with water and dabbed it on the stain with a paper towel.
 Then I kept patting with new towel sections, as I saw in some of your hints.
 So I rinsed well with water to minimise any discolouring or bleaching of the carpet, and it worked wonderfully.
 And I was so surprised and relieved that it worked, and I have to credit your many hints that helped me come up with a new solution.
 Thanks so much for the great ideas.”
 Thank you, Diane, for the great tip!!

 Old Carpet Stains

-David Knudsen from Steam ‘n’ Dry Carpet Cleaning North Shore; “I tried everything to get out some old stains on one of my carpets, to no avail.
+David Knudsen from Steam n Dry Carpet Cleaning North Shore; “I tried everything to get out some old stains on one of my carpets, to no avail.
 Then I tried the “Older Carpet Stain” tip of Tide, Vinegar and Warm Water.
 Voila!
-The stains came right up.
-The carpet doesn’t look new, but it sure looks a heck of a lot better.
-Just one thing to add to that tip.
-I tried it with both regular liquid Tide and liquid Tide HE.
+Indeed, the stains came right up.
+Even though the carpet doesn’t look new, it looks much better.
+And I tried it with both regular liquid Tide and liquid Tide HE.
 Tide HE is a low-sudsing detergent for front-loading washing machines.
-It worked better with Tide HE; there aren’t any foaming or excess suds on the carpet.”
-Thanks for the super tip Dave!
+Hence, It worked better with Tide HE; no foaming or excess suds are on the carpet.”
+Thanks for the super tip, Dave!

 Barb from Auckland writes, “To remove the dents that heavy furniture make in your carpets, place an ice cube in each one and just let it melt.
-It raises the pile back up.
-I’ve used it many times, and it has always worked for me.
-There is only one problem that I have found my dog from taking the ice cubes.
-He loves them!”
+And it raises the pile back up.
+Thus, I’ve used it many times, which has always worked for me.
+Perhaps, there is only one problem I have found my dog from taking the ice cubes.
+Indeed, he loves them!”
 Thanks so much for sharing, Barb!

 - Stain Removal